Thinking Seeds: Leveraging Historical Diversity for Position-Aware RL in LLMs: Experiments

 \subsection{Ablation Study}

 \textbf{Varying the Length Ratio.} We studied the effect of the off/on-policy token ratio within single samples by ablating the truncation parameter $ratio$, with all other hyperparameters fixed.
 As shown in Table~\ref{tab:ratio_results}, performance slightly declines as the proportion of off-policy tokens increases, suggesting that overly large off-policy prefixes weaken gradient signals from the current policy.
-Nevertheless, all non-zero $ratio$ settings outperform pure on-policy training ($ratio=0\%$), indicating that SOUP’s gains arise from unified single-sample mix-policy modeling rather than merely introducing additional newly sampled tokens.
+Nevertheless, all non-zero $ratio$ settings outperform pure on-policy training ($ratio=0\%$), indicating that the gains arise from unified single-sample mix-policy modeling rather than merely introducing additional newly sampled tokens.

 \textbf{Different Sampling Batch Numbers.} We ablated the number of sampling batches $T$, which controls off-policy token freshness, while keeping other settings fixed.
 As shown in Table~\ref{tab:t_results}, within our tested range, the performance has stably improved compared to on-policy ($T=1$), and the best result is achieved when $T=8$.
-This suggests that SOUP can effectively incorporate off-policy information across temporal scales without suffering from policy staleness or distribution shift.
-However, values of $T$ that are too small or too large generally do not yield the best performance.
-Thus, an important future direction is to develop an automatic mechanism for adaptively setting $T$ in our method.
-Overall, together with the $ratio$ ablation, these results show that SOUP stably leverages off-policy data at both single-sample and cross-temporal levels.
+This suggests that Thinking Seeds can effectively incorporate off-policy information across temporal scales without suffering from policy staleness or distribution shift.
+However, very small or very large values of $T$ generally do not give the best performance.
+A useful future direction is to develop an automatic method for adaptively setting $T$.
+Overall, together with the $ratio$ ablation, these results show that Thinking Seeds consistently leverages off-policy data at both the single-sample and cross-temporal levels.